Public consultation has now closed on proposed changes to agricultural and veterinary chemical legislation. Thank you for your contributions.

 Collectively, the measures in the Bill would improve the effectiveness and efficiency of the national system for regulating agvet chemical products.

-The government is also considering further improvements to agvet chemical regulation.
+We are also considering further improvements to agvet chemical regulation.
 These other reforms include measures that can be implemented through regulations.
-The government will consult separately on these when developing the measures.
+We will consult separately on these when developing the measures.